Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 - Summit Timers

-For this example, our course groups will be the same as our start groups as the start groups were already sorted by distance.
-As such, we will select Use Start Groups as course Groups.
+For this example, our course groups will be the same as our start groups, since the start groups were already sorted by distance.
+We will select Split Racers into Course Groups.

 Configuring Course Groups and Assigning timing devices are the two main tasks that need to be accomplished in the Courses page.